 - Not eating or drinking anything after the midnight prior to your procedure.

 - Temporarily stopping certain medicines, such as aspirin or other blood thinners.
-Do not stop taking any prescription medicines unless your doctor tells you to stop.
+Do not stop taking any prescription medicines unless your surgeon tells you to stop.

 After the Procedure

-- Your doctor will likely prescribe medicines for you to take at home.
+- Your surgeon will likely prescribe medicines for you to take at home.
 This may include a pain medicine and an antibiotic to prevent infection.
 Take these as instructed.

 - Drink 4 to 6 glasses of water a day to dilute your urine and help flush out your urinary tract.

 - You will see blood in your urine for several days.
 This is normal.